vstkl/vstkl.github.io/_posts/2025-11-05-entering-linux.md

 - **opensource** - anything that runs on your computer can be audited, and therefore verify it runs there with ***NO*** malicious intentions

 - **FREE** - need I say more?

 ![freerealestate](../assets/freerealestate.jpg)

+## So what's this "distro"?

+Distro is essantially a composed package of linux with some programs, that allow for creating one-stop-shop way of getting the system to install - yes, you can install core linux and work from there, but for starters it's best to use pre-built distributions of linux that are verified to work out of the box.

 ## Dictionary